 3. Ahhhh.
 Make your bed comfy

-When you’re comfortable, it signals to your body and mind that it’s time to unwind and prepare for rest.
-Transform your bed into a sleep haven with breathable sheets, fluffed pillows and a mattress that provides support.
-If your mattress is dated – or too firm or soft for your liking, it’s worth investing in a new one.
+If your mattress is old or too firm or soft for your liking, it’s worth investing in a new one.
 Over time, mattresses can lose their resilience and become less supportive.
-Not only can this make it harder to fall asleep at night, but you’re also more likely to wake up with aches and pains in the morning.
+This not only makes it harder to fall asleep at night, but it can also leave you with aches and pains in the morning.

 4. Go analogue

-If you like to scroll through your social feeds at night and check emails first thing in the morning, you’re far from alone.
-But while it’s a habit many of us are guilty of, it’s also one that can damage sleep.
-Not only does the blue light affect your melatonin production, but engaging with screens right before bed can mentally stimulate your brain, making it harder to unwind and relax.
-Plus, all the notifications, alerts and texts can interrupt your sleep – even if it’s for a brief moment.
-Instead, aim to stay off your phone at least an hour before bed, and if you can, keep your phone in a different room too.
+Plus, all the notifications, alerts and texts can interrupt your sleep – even if just for a moment.
+Instead, aim to stay off your phone at least an hour before bed.
+If you can, keep your phone in a different room too.

 5. Keep it cool